cloudposse-archives/reference-architectures/README.md

 Before we get started, make sure you have the following

+- [ ] Before you can create new AWS accounts under your organization, you must [verify your email address](https://docs.aws.amazon.com/console/organizations/email-verification).
+- [ ] Open a support ticket to [request the limit](https://console.aws.amazon.com/support/v1#/case/create) of AWS accounts be increased for your organization (the default is 1).
 - [ ] Clone this repo on your workstation
 - [ ] Create a *temporary* pair of [Access Keys](https://console.aws.amazon.com/iam/home#/security_credential).
 These should be deleted afterwards.
 - [ ] Export your AWS "root" account credentials as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (this is *temporary* for bootstrapping)